denham-ed/sleuth/README.md

 ## Upcoming Features

-### Change Speed of Game
+### Change the Speed of the Game
-A simple toggle in the header will allow the player to speed up and slow down the game play by setting a multiplier for the baseline interval for the messages during the card comparison phase of the game
+A simple toggle in the header will allow the player to speed up and slow down the gameplay by setting a multiplier for the baseline interval for the messages during the card comparison phase of the game

 ### Hand Count
 Players will be able to see how many rounds they have played.
 This will add another metric to measuring success in the game; how quickly can the player defeat their opponent.